duparq/hwa/README.md

  * HWA supports almost fully Atmel AVR ATtinyX4, ATtinyX5, and ATmegaX8.

- * Support of ATmega32U4 has been started.
+ * Support of ATmega32U4 has been started but needs to be rewritten.

- * Support of Espressif's ESP8266 has been started.
+ * Support of Espressif's ESP8266 has been started but needs to be rewritten.

  * ST's STM32F103 is the device that initiated the writing of HWA.
-The code now needs to be rewritten.
+The code is being rewritten.

 Documentation